petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/using-read-only-fields.md

 * Event managers must track when the state field was last updated.

-To achieve this, create a picklist for application statuses and an Event Submissions object.
-Use this picklist for a state field in the object and set the field to read-only.
-Then, add [standalone actions](../actions/using-manual-actions.md) for manually updating the state field to specific values, according to the desired state flow.
-Event managers can use these actions to update the state field's value.
+To achieve this, first create a picklist for defining application statuses.
+Then, create an object for storing submissions and use the picklist as a [state field](./adding-and-managing-custom-states.md).
+Set this field to read-only and add [standalone actions](../actions/using-manual-actions.md) for manually updating the field to specific values.
+Only assign the [action permissions](../actions/using-manual-actions.md#action-permissions) to event managers, so only they can update the state field.

-For the final requirement, add a read-only date and time field to store when the state was last updated.
-Then, create an [automatic action](../actions/defining-object-actions.md) that sets this field's value to the current date and time whenever the state field is updated.
+For the final requirement, add a read-only date field.
+Then, create an [automatic action](../actions/defining-object-actions.md) that updates the field to the `modifiedDate` value whenever the state field is updated.

 ## Related Topics